Quick answer: If your bra band rides up in the back, it is usually too loose and not providing enough support.

 It should stay in place when you move, sit, or raise your arms.

-What a Fitter Usually Looks For
+What a Fitter Looks For

 More posts